[Faculty Handbook Category #1]

 The purpose of the investigation is to explore the allegations in a thorough, competent, objective and fair manner, to examine the evidence in depth, and determine whether research misconduct has been committed and by whom.
 The investigation will also determine whether there are additional instances of possible misconduct that would justify broadening the scope beyond the initial allegations.
 The findings of the investigation will be set forth in an investigation report.

-The Responsible Institutional Officer will notify the ORI on or before the date the investigation begins and provide the inquiry report described above in Section VI.A.
+The RIO will notify the ORI on or before the date the investigation begins and provide the inquiry report described above in Section VII.A.

 C. Notification of Respondent and Sequestration of the Research Records

-Within a reasonable time after determining that an investigation is warranted, but before the investigation begins, the College will provide written notice to the respondent of the allegations to be investigated.
+College will provide written notice to the respondent of the allegations to be investigated within 30 days of determining that an investigation is warranted and before the investigation begins.
 If new allegations arise during the investigation, the College will provide written notice of these allegations within a reasonable amount of time of deciding to pursue an investigation into them.

 D. Appointment of the Investigation Committee

-The Responsible Institutional Officer will notify the respondent of the proposed committee membership within 7 calendar days.
-If the respondent submits a written objection to any appointed member of the investigation committee or expert, the Responsible Institutional Officer will determine whether to replace the challenged member or expert with a qualified substitute.
+The RIO will notify the respondent of the proposed committee membership within 7 calendar days.
+If the respondent submits a written objection to any appointed member of the investigation committee or expert, the RIO will determine whether to replace the challenged member or expert with a qualified substitute.

 E. Charge to the Committee and the First Meeting